 The event facilitation team will liaise with Council's transport team to identify whether there may be a need for traffic management as part of your event planning.
 If approved, the event organiser will be responsible for engaging a suitably qualified traffic management company and submitting a traffic management plan at least (8) weeks prior to the event.

 The Traffic Management Company will prepare a professional Traffic Management Plan on behalf of the event organisers.
 The plan shall include the location of all relevant structures, equipment, facilities, assembly areas, event or filming areas and other facilities, including (without limitation) signs, cones, marshals, vehicles, parking restrictions, road closure details and access for the mobility impaired, emergency vehicles and to public transport.
-The plan will also indicate how many qualified STMS, TC, Marshals will be active within the Road Reserve and their location.
+The plan will also indicate how many qualified STMS, TC, and Marshals will be active within the Road Reserve and their location.
 Tauranga City Council and the NZ Police may require further details to be included in any plan.
 Further details shall be provided as soon as practicable after any such request.

 Road reserve